tmeynier/hepha/README.md

 The other challenge is the model.
 Some still believe in Transformer like models to brute force the problem (see ACT pokicy or VAT).
 Some researches like Yann Lecun believe that current models are not designed to understand the world and the physics ruling the world and do not create efficiently embedding of the world.
 For example to predict the trajectory of a ball given camera images the Transformer will look at all details on the image including the color of the sky or the background which is very inefficient.
 Some of Yann Lecun models for worl model are JAP.

 Method:
 In this project I tried to reproduce what a pipeline to build a robot humanoid looks like.
-The project is called Hepa (like Hephaistos, the god of tools in greece mythology).
+The project is called Hepa (like Hephaistos, the god of tools in greek mythology).

 The pipeline looks as follows:
 1. CAD modeling on Fusion360